Global village: Global village and media

 People use technology to fit into a digital community to which they are not physically connected, but mentally connected.
 Each social media platform acts as a digital home for individuals, allowing people to express themselves through the global village.
 A Review of General Semantics argues that media ecology and new media have expanded who has the ability to create and view media texts.
-Since mass media began, it has called for the westernisation of the world.
-Without the mass media in effect, other countries may not have the knowledge of what the acquisitions of the other nations of the world constitute.
-Since most of the developing countries acquired the news and entertainment from developed nations like the U.S, the information received can be biased in favour of developed nations which connects the world in similarities within the media.
+Since mass media emerged, it has called for the westernization of the world.
+Most developing countries acquire the news and entertainment from developed nations such as the UK, and the information received can be biased in favour of developed nations.